 SIP lines lines will slash any organisations start-up and on-going telephony costs.
 This, coupled with the flexibility and low start-up costs is making VoIP an increasingly popular choice with larger businesses wanting to cut costs, and smaller businesses looking for more flexibility.

 The biggest savings with VOIP are the line rental and call costs.
 A standard fibre broadband connection can host up to several hundred voice calls, while each ISDN connection will host just two calls per line.
 ISDN 30 connections are available that will hold up to 30 calls but can be expensive and inflexible.

-The VOIP PBX is supplied either hosted or installed onsite and provides the same functionality (in some cases more) as traditional PBX’s.
+The VOIP PBX is supplied either hosted or installed onsite and provides the same functionality (in most cases more) as traditional PBX’s.
 All telephones within the VOIP network can be assigned a Direct Dial Number, with your main company number assigned to a ‘hunt group’ or IVR (Interactive Voice Response) menu.

 The PBX also boasts other features such as:

 - Voice Mail – if you’re busy or out the office the PBX can be set to answer the phone and take a message.
 The message is either emailed to your personal email address or stored on the PBX for you listen to at your convenience.